Visual Studio 2013 Update 3 Release Notes

-- whether or not to collect call stacks during capture
+- Collect call stacks during capture

-- whether or not to disable HUD (head-up display) during capture
+- Disable HUD (head-up display) during capture

 In Update 3 RTM, you can edit shader code and immediately apply the changes to the .vsglog file, so you can see the impact of your changes without having to re-run the app.
 You can open any shader files in the shader editor window by clicking on the shader file name in the Pixel History window or the Pipeline Stages window.